Holomorphic linearization of commuting germs of holomorphic maps

 \me Note that, in the proofs of the previous results, we needed to assume the almost simultaneous Jordanizability of the linear parts of the given germs, and indeed we cannot perform those proofs just assuming that those linear parts are just simultaneously triangularizable, because, as already remarked, Lemma \rf{LeJordan} does not hold for general triangular matrices.
 Anyway, this is more than what was usually known in the previous literature, where in general linearization results are proved only for germs with diagonalizable linear part.
 Moreover, in the particular case of diagonalizable linear parts, recalling that $h\ge 2$ diagonalizable commuting complex $n\times n$ matrices are simultaneously diagonalizable, we have the following equivalence.

-\sm\thm{TeSimFormLinDiag}{Theorem} {\sl Let $f_1, \dots, f_h$ be $h\ge 2$ formally linearizable germs of biholomorphisms of $\C^n$ fixing the origin and with simultaneously diagonalizable linear parts.
+\sm\thm{TeSimFormLinDiag}{Proposition} {\sl Let $f_1, \dots, f_h$ be $h\ge 2$ formally linearizable germs of biholomorphisms of $\C^n$ fixing the origin and with simultaneously diagonalizable linear parts.
 Then $f_1, \dots, f_h$ are simultaneously formally linearizable if and only if they all commute pairwise.}

 \sm\proof If $f_1, \dots, f_h$ are simultaneously formally linearizable, since their linear parts are simultaneously diagonalizable, then they all commute and we are done.

 The converse follows from Theorem \rf{TeSimFormLinJordan}.